ReemS3/reg_curious_hac/README.md

   - `--fw 1` indicates if curiosity-based rewards should be used.
   - `--eta 0.75` indicates the balance between using intrinsic rewards and external rewards.
   - `--regularization 1` indicates using regularization of the subgoal learning.
+  - `--num_cpu` indicates the number of CPU cores to be used for MPI.
 - To run a trained policy or to continue its training:
     `python3.7 experiment/train.py--env AntFourRoomsEnv-v0 --restore_policy path-to-the-policy --n_epochs 100 --fw 1 --eta 0.5 --regularization 1`

 ### Visualization tool:
-To see the visualization of the different runs of this [project](https://wandb.ai/rfarah/RCHAC?workspace=user-rfarah) on W&B.
+- To see the visualization of the different runs of this [project](https://wandb.ai/rfarah/RCHAC?workspace=user-rfarah) on W&B.
+- To use tensorboard, which is used from the authors of CHAC, run the following:
+`tensorboard --logdir=./data/d4a6886/AntReacherEnv-v0 --host localhost --port 8088` or `tensorboard --logdir=./data/eef7a77/UR5ReacherEnv-v1 --host localhost --port 8088`